 It is mandatory in almost every state to have a minimum amount of insurance.
 Driving without it is illegal.
 To make sure that you won’t face jail time, consider looking for a state-run insurance risk plan.
 You may encounter them when shopping around!

-Will the increase and record be permanent?
+Will the traffic ticket increase and the record be permanent?

 You don’t need to worry!
 The blemish in your record will become less relevant after three years.
 It will indeed stay permanently in your record, but it may be overlooked as time passes by.
-As we all say, “there’s room for improvement.”
+As we all say, “There’s room for improvement.”
 As long as you don’t make violations for a long time, you can enjoy paying for lower rates again.

 The increase doesn’t last forever.
 Since insurers take your driving record in assessing your risk, your rates will also see a corresponding increase or decrease.
 If you keep your record clean for at least three years, then you can get the low rates that you’ve been waiting for!
-Take note that the time required may vary state by state.
+Take note that the time required may vary from state to state.

 How to lower your rates after a traffic ticket

 Though we’ve said that the increase will only last for a few years, you may still find it unbearable.
 Everyone has varying financial circumstances.
 It may be fine for others, but not for some.
-That’s why as promised earlier, we will keep you informed of some ways on how to save money on auto insurance.
+That’s why as promised earlier, we will keep you informed of some ways how to save money on auto insurance.

 Shopping for a new policy

 Whether you get a surcharge or not, shopping for a new policy will never be a bad idea.
-Doing this gives you insights into the insurance trends, the perks, and disadvantages of different offers.
+Doing this gives you insights into the insurance trends, the perks, and the disadvantages of different offers.
 This also gives you a wider variety to choose from.
 After getting an increase due to a traffic ticket, this is one of the things that you can do.

 Remember to ask your insurer about their surcharge schedule.
-This is the date and time where they will put an increase on your rates.
+This is the date and time when they will put an increase on your rates.
 Usually, it happens during your renewal, so you don’t have to be alarmed about getting an increase right after the ticket.

 Consider the types of coverages you need